shaussler/TheoreticalUniverse/theoretical_universe/index.rst

-Subsequent articles assumes you, the reader, have a working understanding of `tensor calculus <https://en.m.wikipedia.org/wiki/Tensor_calculus>`_, the concept of vector/covector duality `differential forms
+Subsequent articles assumes you, the reader, have a working understanding of `tensor calculus <https://en.m.wikipedia.org/wiki/Tensor_calculus>`_, the concept of vector/covector duality, `differential forms
 <https://en.m.wikipedia.org/wiki/Differential_form>`_, `musicality
 <https://en.m.wikipedia.org/wiki/Musical_isomorphism>`_, `the exterior product
 <https://en.m.wikipedia.org/wiki/Exterior_algebra>`_ and `hodge duality
 <https://en.m.wikipedia.org/wiki/Hodge_star_operator>`_.
 I gather all these
-*tools* into what I call the :ref:`The Cartan-Hodge Formalism`.
+*tools* into what I call the :ref:`the Cartan-Hodge formalism <The Cartan-Hodge Formalism>`.
 There you will find a personal overview of these concepts, which can be used as review material, though certainly not as primary learning material.
 I also introduce :ref:`the free matrix representation <The Free Matrix Representation>`, which I hope the prospective reader will find obvious and usefull for performing actual computations.
 For those looking to learn about differential forms, `I loved the excellent video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.

 At the heart of this work lie three articles: